A list of Scrum Articles, Guides and books that have defined Scrum

 First Scrum Book 2001

 In 2001 Ken Schwaber and Mike Beedle published the book “Agile Software Development with Scrum”.
-This book established numerous Scrum practices and introduced the Scrum Master.
+This book is very descriptive about numerous Scrum practices, notably the role of the Scrum Master.

 2003 article — What is Scrum?

-The Scrum 2003 paper from Ken Schwaber can be considered as a next increment of the Scrum definition.
+The Scrum 2003 paper from Ken Schwaber can be considered as a next increment of the Scrum definition and introduces the Product Owner.

 Agile Project Management with Scrum 2004